 ClubDeal.com is a private Club, a community of like-minded long-term investors, vetted and protected by Members across our exclusive Family Offices network.
 ClubDeal.com offers plans, which all grant an unlimited access to exceptional off-market properties, with NO commissions on transactions.
 Because simplicity is the ultimate sophistication.

 Club deals are in strong demand by sophisticated Club investors as they combine many of the benefits of commingled funds, syndicated loans and JVs while aligning interests between like-minded and similarly situated investors.

 The term Club deal is derived from the idea that deals were made among members at the country club, where the wealthy invest in business ventures sourced by other wealthy individuals and families.

-It is noteworthy that there is an increasing interest in club deals among family offices.
+It is noteworthy that there is an increasing interest in club deals among family offices and private holdings.
 Via club deals, family offices can have stronger negotiation power, invest globally through foreign fellow family offices, keep control on their own investment and reduce risks.
 Sometimes family offices can contribute to the “club” with their family industry expertise.

 A club deal is a private equity investment that involves a small group of like-minded investors, usually 2 or more private equity firms, family offices or wealthy individuals, hence the “club”.

 A club deal, also referred to as a syndicated investment, is an investment where the investor group formed by a number of qualified or professional investors pools its capital together and invests collectively.
 The practice allows club deal participants to make larger and more expensive investments than each investor could achieve through its own resources.